Long-Term Procurement Process

 The participating grid operators send the long-term forecast data of their balance groups for grid losses to APG annually.
 The forecast data cover the period for the next three years.
 These forecasts are updated by the grid operators as soon as the current forecasts differ from the data sent (e.g. after changes to the grid structure).

 The long-term forecast data of the grid operators are cumulated by APG and used as the basis data for portfolio management.
 As a result of the portfolio management, standardized products are created including those that are traded on electricity exchanges (annually, quarterly and monthly base and peak products) as well as the corresponding outputs (MW) and times at which these products are offered to interested parties via an Internet-based tender platform.
-The procurement horizon for lost energy by APG is two years (1 year ex ante and 1 year during the year) (i.e. 2020 products will be advertised for 2020 during the year and for 2021; procurement for the delivery year 2022 will start in January 2021).
-This procurement is divided into regular tenders to cover the required quantities.
+The procurement horizon for lost energy by APG is two years (1 year ex ante and 1 year during the year) (e.g. in 2020 products will be tendered for both 2020 (for the remainder of the year) and 2021; procurement for the delivery year 2022 will start in January 2021).
+This procurement is divided into regular tenders to cover the needed quantities.
 To participate in these tenders, it is necessary to be registered by APG.